UCL/MPHY0026/doc/summerschool/registration_demo.rst

     pip install scikit-surgeryfred

-and the source code installed with
+and the source code can be installed with

 ::